 Human Body Science is defined as the study of the structure (anatomy) and the functioning (physiology) of all organs and systems of the human body.
 This section of the test evaluates the knowledge of the applicants in identifying and defining human body parts.
 Moreover, it assesses their understanding of key functions of human body parts and systems.
 In addition, there may be test questions related to human diseases and disorders and also questions on the impact of such diseases on human birth, mortality and fertility rates etc.

 - Life Science (15 questions)

-Life Science is the scientific study of all living organisms, such as plants and animals and includes several subject areas such as Biology, Biochemistry, etc. However, the TEAS V Science test focuses on the following subject areas within this discipline, such as cell structure and functions, DNA and RNA structures, biological classifications, natural selection processes and the study of genes and heredity patterns.
+Life Science is the scientific study of all living organisms, such as plants and animals and includes several subject areas such as Biology, Biochemistry, etc. However, the test emphasizes on the following subject areas within this discipline, such as cell structure and functions, DNA and RNA structures, biological classifications, natural selection processes and the study of genes and heredity patterns.

 - Earth and Physical Sciences (14 questions)

 Earth sciences is the comprehensive study of the Earth and it's atmosphere and includes sub-sciences such as Geology, Geophysics, Atmospheric sciences etc. Physical Sciences is defined as the study of all inanimate objects and includes disciplines such as Physics, Chemistry and Astronomy.
 The Science test, focuses on only certain key subject areas within these sciences, such as energy sources and their properties, study of atoms and molecules, chemical reactions, chemical and physical properties of the Periodic table, physical changes of matter and so on.
 The multiple choice questions in this test section assess the applicant's knowledge of definitions, terms and processes in the previously mentioned subject areas.

 - Scientific reasoning (8 minutes)